isomerpages/mci-corp/media-centre/speeches/_posts/2024-05-07-post-Speech by SMS Janil Puthucheary at the 2nd Reading of Cybersecurity (Amendment) Bill.md

 response.</p>
 <p>ii.
 Another potential group of STCCs could include systems supporting
 high-key international events in Singapore, such as the Trump-Kim Summit in 2018, or the Youth Olympic Games in 2010.
-Such</p>
-<p>7</p>
-<p>international events could be attractive targets for cyber-malicious actors
-seeking a global stage.
+Such international events could be attractive targets for cyber-malicious actors seeking a global stage.
 The Tokyo Olympics of 2021, for example, was reported to have encountered 450 million cyber attacks.
 We need to take the cybersecurity of such systems and such events seriously to maintain Singapore’s reputation as a safe and reliable place to host such events.</p>
 <p>iii.
 Before the Commissioner of Cybersecurity can designate a system an
 STCC, the Commissioner must be satisfied that, for a limited period, the system is at a high risk of a cybersecurity threat or incident; and the